neondatabase/website/content/docs/ai/ai-intro.md

 Neon supports the `pg_embedding` and `pgvector` open-source extensions, either of which all allow you to enable Postgres as a vector database for storing and querying vector embeddings.

-By enabling Postgres as a vector database, you can keep your data where it is.
-There's no need for data migration or a separate vector storage solution.
+By enabling Postgres as a vector database, you can keep your data where it is, in an open source database that you know and trust.
+There's no need for data migration or a proprietary vector database solution.

 ## pg_embedding

 `pg_embedding` is an open-source extension that enables storing vector embeddings and graph-based exact and approximate nearest neighbor search in Postgres using the Hierarchical Navigable Small World (HNSW) algorithm.
 It supports HNSW indexes, which unlock new levels of efficiency in high-dimensional similarity search compared in `ivfflat` indexes, enabling you to scale your AI applications to millions of rows.
 To get started, see [The pg_embedding extension](/docs/extensions/pg_embedding).

-If you are currently using `pgvector` and want to try `pg_embedding`, refer to [Migrating to `pg_embedding`](tbd).
+If you are currently using `pgvector` and want to try `pg_embedding`, refer to [Migrating to pg_embedding](tbd).

 ## pgvector